-We performed photometric observations of the binary near-Earth asteroid (65803) Didymos in support of the Double Asteroid Redirection Test (DART) mission that will test the Kinetic Impactor technology for diverting dangerous asteroids.
-It will hit the Didymos secondary, called Dimorphos, on 2022-09-26.
-We observed Didymos with 11 telescopes with diameters from 3.5 to 10.4 m during four apparitions in 2015-2021, obtained data with root-mean-square residuals from 0.006 to 0.030 mag.
+We performed photometric observations of the binary near-Earth asteroid (65803) Didymos in support of the Double Asteroid Redirection Test (DART) space mission that will test the Kinetic Impactor technology for diverting dangerous asteroids.
+It will hit the Didymos secondary, called Dimorphos, in late September 2022.
+We observed Didymos with 11 telescopes with diameters from 3.5 to 10.4 m during four apparitions in 2015-2021, obtained data with root-mean-square (rms) residuals from 0.006 to 0.030 mag.
 We analyzed the lightcurve data and decomposed them into the primary rotational and the secondary orbital lightcurves.
 We detected 37 mutual eclipse/occultation events between the binary system components.
-The data presented here, in combination with 18 mutual events detected in 2003 (Pravec et al., Icarus 181, 63-93, 2006) provide the basis for modeling the Dimorphos orbit around the Didymos primary.
-The orbit modeling is discussed in detail by Scheirich&Pravec (PSJ, in press) and Naidu et al. (PSJ, submitted).
-The primary lightcurves were complex, showing multiple extrema, on some epochs.
-They suggest a presence of complex topography on the primary's surface that is apparent in specific viewing/illumination geometries; the primary shape model by Naidu et al. (Icarus 348, 113777, 2020) needs to be refined.
-The secondary rotational lightcurve data were limited and did not provide a clear solution for the rotation period and equatorial elongation of Dimorphos.
+The data, in combination with 18 mutual events detected in 2003 (Pravec et al., Icarus 181, 63-93, 2006) provide a basis for modeling the Dimorphos orbit around the Didymos primary by Scheirich and Pravec (in preparation) and Naidu et al. (in preparation).
+The primary rotational lightcurve data that showed complex shapes on some epochs will be useful, in combination with the 2003 radar and lightcurve data (Naidu et al., Icarus 348, 113777, 2020) for improving the Didymos primary shape model.
+The secondary rotational lightcurve data taken at orbital phases outside mutual events were limited and they did not provide a clear solution for the rotation period and equatorial elongation of Dimorphos.
 We define requirements for observations of the secondary lightcurve to provide the needed information on Dimorphos' rotation and elongation when Didymos is bright in July-September 2022 before the DART impact.